 The Internet is a vast information network that links individuals, computers, networks and databases throughout the world.
 The Internet has the potential to serve as an invaluable resource because it allows immediate access to and download of educational materials found at universities and colleges, government agencies and departments, non-profit organizations, private businesses and companies, and even private residences.
 Students and Parents/guardians should be aware that the Internet's power to access limitless resources also includes information or material that lacks educational value and can be inaccurate, controversial, objectionable, offensive, defamatory and even illegal.
-The Raymond School District does not condone the use of such materials at any time and prohibits the use of the Raymond School District technology resources for these purposes.
-It is technologically impossible for the Raymond School District or any District staff member to adequately filter or control the quality or content of the information available on the Internet while still retaining a meaningful connection to it.
+The Raymond School District does not condone the use of such materials at any time and prohibits the use of the Raymond School District or any District staff member to adequately filter or control the quality or content of the information available on the Internet while still retaining a meaningful connection to it.
 Therefore, students will be held responsible for ensuring that their activities adhere to the District's Acceptable Use Procedures and policy, EGA-Internet Access, and to generally accepted educational standards as outlined in other applicable District policies.